nuscien/trivial/Core/README.md

 var back = SymmetricUtilities.Decrypt(Aes.Create, cipher, key, iv); // back == original
 ```

+### Hash

-And also for hash, by `HashUtilities.ComputeHashString` function to get hash and `HashUtilities.Verify` to verify.
+For hash, you can call `HashUtilities.ComputeHashString` function to get hash and `HashUtilities.Verify` to verify.

 ### Access token